Optimal Control for a Class of Infinite Dimensional Systems Involving an $L^\infty$-term in the Cost Functional: Numerical realization

 where $\nu$ and $\beta$ are positive constant.
 Here the unknown $y$ is considered in the space $W(0,T; \H^1_0(0,1))$ (defined in section~\ref{secset}), corresponding to the Gelfand triplet $\H^1_0(0,1) \hookrightarrow \L^2(0,1) \hookrightarrow \H^{-1}(0,1)$.
 Recall that $\H^1(0,1) \hookrightarrow \mathcal{C}([0,1])$.
 The question of well-posedness for such a system is addressed in~\cite{Volkwein}.
 The control $u$ is considered in $\L^2(\omega)$, with $\omega = [0.00 ; 0.25]$, and the cost term is given by $\ell(y,u) = -\frac{\alpha}{2} \|u\|^2_{\L^2(\omega)}$.
 We want to maximize, at some optimal time $\tau \in (0,T)$, the following quantity

 with $D = [0.25 ; 0.30]$, and without considering any terminal cost: $\phi_2 \equiv 0$.
+Recall that the Burgers equation is the one-dimensional version of the Navier-Stokes equations.
+The state $y$ plays the role of a velocity, and thus the quantity we maximize in $\phi_1$ corresponds to a kinetic energy.
 The space discretization is done with finite P1-elements, with $n = 101$ degrees of freedom for the state variable, and hence $m=26$ unknowns for the control variable.
-The time discretization is done with a Crank-Nicholson scheme, with $N = 1000$ time steps.
+The time discretization is done with a Crank-Nicolson scheme, with $N = 1000$ time steps.
 We consider the following parameters

 The evolutions of the state and the control through the time are represented in Figure~\ref{figBurgers} below.\\